vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 ```

 ### Adding Actuator
 Now you should be able to run both client and server.
-Just make sure there is not port conflict as both apps by default will use 8080.
+Just make sure there is not a port conflict as both apps by default use 8080.
 For testing purposes, you can set `server.port=0` in you `application.properties` so your client will use a random port on startup.
 This way you can test launching multiple instances running on different ports.

 When you open Admin Server UI, you should see your application.
-When you click the app name, a page with application details will show up.
+When you click the app name, a page with application details should show up.

 ![Missing Actuator](spring-boot-admin-without-actuator.png)

 If you see a screen like above with just a minimum of information, it means that you don't have Actuator as a part of your project.
 Remember, Spring Boot Admin uses Actuator endpoints under the hood.
-Fortunately, you need just to add a simple dependency and auto-configuration will take care of the rest.
+Fortunately, you need just to add a simple dependency and auto-configuration does take care of the rest.

 ```xml
 <dependency>